projectara/greybus-spec/source/hardware_model.rst

 The Frame may physically eject any attached Modules through implementation-defined means.
-Any attached Module has exactly one primary interface, and may contain secondary interfaces, as described in :ref:`hardware-model-order`.
-The SVC may set the RELEASE sub-state of an Interface Block which is the primary interface to an attached module to RELEASE_ON for an implementation-defined duration, then set RELEASE to RELEASE_OFF, in order to attempt to eject the attached module from the Frame.
+Any attached Module has exactly one Primary Interface, and may contain Secondary Interfaces, as described in :ref:`hardware-model-order`.
+The SVC may set the RELEASE sub-state of an Interface Block which is the Primary Interface to an attached module to RELEASE_ON for an implementation-defined duration, then set RELEASE to RELEASE_OFF, in order to attempt to eject the attached module from the Frame.

-The consequences of setting an Interface State's RELEASE sub-state for a secondary interface to a Module, or when the Interface State's DETECT state is not DETECT_ACTIVE, are not defined by the Greybus Specification.
+The consequences of setting an Interface State's RELEASE sub-state for a Secondary Interface to a Module, or when the Interface State's DETECT state is not DETECT_ACTIVE, are not defined by the Greybus Specification.